 The National Kidney Foundation (NKF) is a valuable resource for people on dialysis and members of their health care team.
-In addition to supporting research to find a cure for kidney diseases, the foundation is a resource in the community for information about kidney disease and its treatment, diet, and rehabilitation.
-The foundation offers a wide variety of programs, services, and information for people affected by kidney disease.
-Learn more at www.kidney.org
+In addition to supporting research to find a cure for kidney diseases, the foundation is a resource in the community for information about kidney disease and its treatment, diet and rehabilitation.
+The foundation has local affiliates throughout the country that offer a wide variety of programs, services and information for people affected by kidney disease.
+Check your local telephone directory for the office nearest you or call toll free: 800.622.9010.
+Visit our Web site: www.kidney.org